 Visit our electronics recycling page for details.

 The free collection of household hazardous waste is available to Jackson County residents at the Seymour Department of Public Works at 765 “F” Avenue (Freeman Field) in Seymour.
 Products that are accepted are household cleaning chemicals, yard and garden products, fertilizer, fuel, mercury-containing devices, fluorescent and CFL bulbs and other chemicals found in homes.
 Collection hours are Monday thru Friday 7:30 AM to 3:00 PM and Saturdays from 10:00 AM until 2:00 PM.
 Chemicals must be signed in.

-Fluorescent and CFL bulbs from residential use can be recycled at the following locations: Seymour Department of Public Works, Union Hardware and Brownstown Hardware.
+Fluorescent and CFL bulbs from residential use can be recycled at the following locations: Seymour Department of Public Works and Brownstown Hardware.
 For businesses, please contact the Recycling District for information on how you can recycle your fluorescent bulbs.

 Recycling containers for aluminum cans and plastic bottles will be provided for County festivals

 - Tampico Tractor Pull

 - Freetown July Festival